compose-spec/compose-spec/spec.md

 file from being portable, Compose implementations SHOULD warn users when such a path is used to set `env_file`.

-Environment variables declared in the [environment](#environment) section MUST override these values &ndash; this holds true even if those values are empty or undefined.
+Environment variables declared in the [environment](#environment) section MUST override these values – this holds true even if those values are empty or undefined.

 #### Env_file format